jmprathab/MyHome-Web/README.md

 Feel free to contribute to the project.
 Please make sure to follow the below list before contributing.

-- Read `CONTRIBUTING.md`
+- Read [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

 ## License

-This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments